 D: Aokigahara and Narusawa Ice Cave

 How about going to National treasures?
-In this route you will visit Kitaguchi Hongu Sengen Shrine and Oshino Hakkai first.
+On this route, you will visit Kitaguchi Hongu Sengen Shrine and Oshino Hakkai first.
 Then head back to Kawaguchiko and go to Mt.
 Tenjō Ropeway.

 Duration: 7 hours

 Costs: ¥1,030 yen for the bus + ¥900 yen per person for the ropeway

 A: Kawaguchiko station

 C: Oshino Hakkai

 If you would like to have a guided tour of the Kawaguchiko area and visit some of the places, let us know!
 We have local guides in the area that are happy to show you around.
 We can personalize the tour to your needs and give you an unforgettable experience.